CDCgov/PyRenew/model/docs/getting-started.md

-Whereas, in some other cases, we may instead use a fixed quantity for that variable (like a pre-computed PMF), where the `RandomVariable`’s sample function could be defined like:
+Whereas, in some other cases, we may instead use a fixed quantity for that variable (like a pre-computed PMF), where the `RandomVariable`’s sample function could instead be defined as:

 ``` python
 # instead define MyRandVar to still inherit from the RandVariable class